Gramli/SmallApiToolkit/README.md

 For more information, see [HTTP logging in ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/http-logging/?view=aspnetcore-8.0)

 ### Exception Middleware
-To catch unexpected errors, we often use exception middleware. **SmallApiToolkit** allows you to register the **ExceptionMiddleware** class, which catches exceptions on every request.
-You can register it like this:
+To catch and handle unexpected errors, use the **ExceptionMiddleware**.
+Register it like this:

 ```
 var builder = WebApplication.CreateBuilder(args);